FREQUENTLY ASKED QUESTIONS…

 Emily does regularly attend births that are considered high risk (breech, twins, and VBAC’s).
 However, it is within certain parameters, with safety measures and plans in place, plenty of honest informed consent, and several skilled and wise providers on the team to support.

-Homebirth midwives do not plan home births with women who have uncontrolled hypertension, diabetes, uncontrolled mental health disorders, etc.
+Homebirth midwives do not plan home births with women who have uncontrolled hypertension, uncontrolled diabetes, uncontrolled mental health disorders, etc. as more providers and safety nets are often necessary and/or beneficial to have in place.

 If I am eligible to be a client, Can you guarantee I will stay home to give birth?